 assumed the latest versions are in use).
 References will be made to the

-iPhone but all comments apply equally to the iPod Touch.
+iPhone but all comments apply equally to the iPod Touch and the iPad.

 It's possible to salvage the Palm Desktop contents, though it's going to entail some work.